SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 This work investigates both questions.

 **First: Where should we steer?**
 We begin with a simple, linearized analysis of a GLU's output changes under weight updates compared to activation steering.
-This shows is that steering at different locations allows us to easily match the behavior of certain weight updates but not others.
-This gives us a principled way to identify which intervention points can, in principle, match weight updates.
-However, we notice that linear steering at either of these locations cannot completely capture the full behavior of weight updates.
+This shows us that steering at *some* locations can easily match the behavior of certain weight updates, but not others.
+However, we notice that linear steering at these locations cannot completely capture the full behavior of weight updates.

 **Then: How expressive can steering really be?**
 We then experiment with oracle steering, which, while not a practical method, provides a principled way to test which locations are best to steer at.
 With this tool, one pattern stands out: *the most expressive intervention point is the block output, after the skip connection*.
 Steering here can draw on both the skip-connection input and the transformed MLP output, instead of relying solely on either the MLP or attention pathway.

 Motivated by this, we introduce a new activation adapter placed at each block output.
 It retains a LoRA-like low-rank structure but incorporates a non-linearity after the down-projection.
-This allows it to capture some of the nonlinear effects characteristic of SFT, giving activation steering a more expressive update space.
+This allows it to capture some of the nonlinear effects of SFT, giving activation steering a more expressive update space.

 **And finally: A bit of theory.**
 No matter what the steering adapter is, if the adapter is able enough to match the fine-tuned model at each layer, the steered model will be able to match the fine-tuned model.
 The question we ask here: how accurate must we be to match a fine-tuned model closely?